storj/docs/app/dcs/third-party-tools/tesla-sentry-mode-teslausb/page.md

 3. Mount the SD card to edit the initial configuration file located in the `boot` directory.
 Create a `teslausb_setup_variables.conf`A sample config file is located in the `boot` folder on the SD card.
 The latest sample is also available from GitHub via [pi-gen-sources/00-teslausb-tweaks/files/teslausb_setup_variables.conf.sample](https://github.com/marcone/teslausb/blob/main-dev/pi-gen-sources/00-teslausb-tweaks/files/teslausb_setup_variables.conf.sample).

 4. Specifically, set the \`ARCHIVE_SYSTEM\` to \`none\`.
-This is because we need to boot the Pi to install some additional software to push our sentry clips in Storj DCS.
+This is because we need to boot the Pi to install some additional software to push our sentry clips in Storj.
 Please also set your Wifi settings.
 Save the file when you are done editing.

 Below is a small portion of the config file showing 'export ARCHIVE_SYSTEM=none' as well as the wifi settings.&#x20;